 Most of the behaviour that parent's find unacceptable is the result of the child either having unmet needs that haven't yet been identified (perhaps tired, hungry, overstimulated), needing more information (another need - usually a calm discussion to help them better understand the situation), or feeling big difficult feelings that they haven't yet learned how to manage (another need - usually for empathy, connection and understanding).
 Perhaps they're jealous so they hurt the baby.
 They're angry, so they throw and break something.
 A child who hurts the baby or purposely throws something to break it is already showing the signs that they have a backlog of hurt feelings.

-Sending a child to their room gives them more of these difficult feelings to deal with without helping them get any of the backlog of hurt feelings out.
+Sending a child to their room gives them more of these difficult feelings to deal with without helping them get any of the backlogs of hurt feelings out.
 Children who act defiantly or aggressively are crying out for relief, crying out for help to feel better about themselves again.

 What should I do when my child is acting out?
 Read the links below to find out what does work?
 The parent who commits to not using punishments tends to start wondering about what the alternatives are.
 Valuable questions which can lead to important learning.